What the HIPAA Security Rule Requires for Security Awareness Training

 Frequently Asked Questions

-All workforce members must receive training — including employees, contractors, volunteers, and trainees whose conduct is under your direct control.
-This includes clinical staff, administrative personnel, billing coordinators, IT vendors with system access, and facilities staff with access to areas where ePHI is stored or processed.
+All workforce members, defined under HIPAA as employees, volunteers, trainees, and any other persons whose conduct is under your direct control, whether or not they are paid.
+This includes clinical staff, administrative personnel, billing coordinators, IT vendors with remote system access, and facilities staff with physical access to areas where ePHI is stored.
+The rule applies regardless of employment type: full-time, part-time, temporary, or contractor status all fall within scope.

 Schedule